sparks-baird/mat_discover/docs/source/index.rst

 <https://chemrxiv.org/engage/chemrxiv/article-details/617883e30f3eeb18ee723587>`_.
 The
 library :code:`mat_discover` provides a GPU-accelerated (and CPU-compatible) Python implementation and tools for analyzing the outputs. :code:`mat_discover` will "suggest your next experiment" using a custom training dataset of chemical formula and target properties and a custom validation set of potential candidates.
-All in just a few lines of code!
+All in just a few lines of code! `Get started learning about DiSCoVeR <https://mat-discover.readthedocs.io/en/latest/readme.html>`_.

 .. raw:: html